IRELAND LOOKS TO PUT CITIES IN CHARGE OF COORDINATED NEUTRAL HOST 5G NETWORKS

-Ireland has put city administrators and neutral host networks at the centre of a new five-year roadmap to bring 5G connectivity to the nation, and to stimulate economic growth.
+Ireland has put city administrators and neutral host networks at the center of a new five-year roadmap to bring 5G connectivity to the nation, and to stimulate economic growth.
 Dublin City Council will lead a “market engagement exercise” through the rest of 2020 to review the opportunity of neutral-host and shared-infrastructure 5G deployments.

 An article by James Blackman for EnterpriseInsights.com, read the full article at: https://enterpriseiotinsights.com/20200806/channels/news/ireland-looks-to-put-cities-in-charge-of-coordinated-neutral-host-5g.